 Stephanie has been a Registered Massage Therapist since 2003 and a proud member of Generations Physiotherapy Centre since 2014.
 She also works as an examiner for the College of Massage Therapist of Ontario.
 In the time that she has outside of working she enjoys hiking, tobogganing and camping with her family.

 Kelly graduated from Humber College Occupational Therapy Assistant and Physiotherapy Assistant program in 2014 and has been actively working as a PTA in the community ever since.
 She joined the Generations Physiotherapy Centre team in late August 2018.
 Kelly likes to spend her spare time soaking in live music or up north camping or hiking with her husband and their dog, Georgia.

 Louise is part of the office admin team and recognized mostly by her Scottish Accent.
 She comes from a background in customer service, sales and marketing.
 Louise joined the clinic part time in January of 2018 after spending 13 years at home raising her 2 children.
 She currently enjoys working in the community as part of the Canada Day Committee organizing the annual Parade and with local volunteers on the United Way House Tour during the Christmas season.

-Nikki is a new graduate from Gardner public school and will be starting high-school this September.
-Nikki started as a volunteer early February 2018, and recently joined the team shortly after.
+Nikki will be going into Grade 11 this September 2020.
+She started as a volunteer early February 2018, and recently joined the team shortly after.
 Once she graduates she hopes to attend teacher’s college to become a high-school teacher.
 Her hobbies outside work and school consist of shopping and competitive dancing.
 When Nikki has some spare time, you can almost always find her hanging out with her friends or swimming in her Aunt Ola’s pool.